We are Hedgehog Class! We are a mixed Reception and Year 1 class. Our teacher is Miss Harris and our teaching assistant

 PE is taught on Tuesdays and Thursdays.
 Earrings cannot be worn for PE and must be removed (at home if children cannot remove their own) - staff are unable to remove/reinsert earrings.
 Please ensure PE kits are kept in school every day, and are clearly labelled.
 PE kit should include an outdoor PE kit - tracksuit bottoms, t shirt and trainers; and an indoor kit - shorts.
-Child are barefoot during indoor PE.
+Children are barefoot during indoor PE.
 Black pumps/plimsolls are not suitable for PE as they do not support children's feet and ankles.

 All medicines must be sent to the office and a form completed.
 We can only administer prescription medicines.
 If you need to give your child a non-prescription medicine, you are welcome to come in to school and administer this yourself.